 Using our website crawlers, we find HTML pages and run them through a version of the W3C Markup Validation Service.
 This service compares the HTML code on your web page to website standards.
 When your code does not comply with the standards we show the number of conformance errors next to each page and provide a link to the Markup Validation Service results.

 The results page show where to change your code in order to become compliant.
 The Validation feature provides a complete list of all pages with validation issues, therefore removing the manual process of validating HTML page by page.

-The Validation feature checks your CSS code in a similar way and highlights any errors found.
+The validation feature checks your CSS code in a similar way and highlights any errors found.
 A green check-mark will be shown within the error column when the stylesheet has passed CSS validation checks.